BoilingSoup/impurgesonator/README.md

 ![image](https://user-images.githubusercontent.com/84747244/231603342-f0ba3274-0d23-4b7f-9f57-38fefd96ffb1.png)

 Done!
-The bot will ban users that change their Username or Nickname to fit the imposter criteria.
+The bot will ban users that change their Username or Nickname to fit the impersonator criteria.

-And it will also ban new members that join the server and fit the imposter criteria.
+And it will also ban new members that join the server and fit the impersonator criteria.